pierrejacob/unbiasedmcmc/README.md

 expectations with respect to the target distribution.
 For instance, with the function “identity”, we can estimate unbiasedly the mean of the target.
-The following code plots these estimators obtained for each chain, and the resulting confidence interval, based on a central limit theorem as the number of independent estimators goes to infinity.
+The following code plots these estimators obtained for each chain, and construct a 95% confidence interval, based on a central limit theorem as the number of independent estimators goes to infinity.